 3. There are three main trails you can take once you get to the falls.
 An easy, scenic photography walk (do first), a 40-minute roundtrip hike to the Boiling Pot where you can watch people bungee jump (do second), and then the trail to the falls (do third, because you’ll get soaked and it’ll feel nice after your hikes).

 The day after my day trip to the falls, I took a bike tour around Livingstone, an activity I also highly recommend.
 My tour guide and I cycled around the entire city.
 He told me historical stories about the Livingstone railway, the contrast between the different communities, and discovered hidden roads with barely any people on them and nature as far as the eye could see.

 Below are the gorgeous and intelligent grade 6 girls I spent my two weeks with, and I miss them already.
 They were cooperative and energetic, a teachers dream, really.
 Check out Girl Impact if you want to get involved with the wonderful volunteer organization that took such great care of me while I was in Livingstone.

 Do you want to have a bit of insight of what it’s like to attend Livingstone’s Linda Community School?
 I created the video below on Get Up & Go Girl, watch and come hang out with us!

-Sad new: I said goodbye to my beloved Canon Vixia Mini, thanks to water damage due to the scary bridge of death and horror at Victoria Falls.
-Also, I eat crocodile.
-All is explained in the vlog below.
+Sad new: I said goodbye to my beloved Canon Vixia Mini.
+It has been my travel companion for 2.5 years and the scary bridge of death and horror at Victoria Falls took it away. *sigh* All is explained in the vlog below.